LuojiaSSP/LuojiaSSP.github.io/content/pages/Research.md

 The COVID-19 pandemic continues to threaten global public health.
 Reliable assessment of community vulnerability is therefore essential to fighting and mitigating the pandemic.
 This study presents a framework that considers the roles of internal and external factors, including the components of social vulnerability, exposure, and sensitivity, to comprehensively and accurately assess community vulnerability to the pandemic.

-*Cite: Qiao, M., & Huang, B. (2022).
+<font color=Gray>*Cite: Qiao, M., & Huang, B. (2022).
 Assessment of community vulnerability during the COVID-19 pandemic: Hong Kong as a case study.
-International Journal of Applied Earth Observation and Geoinformation, 113, 103007.https://doi.org/10.1016/j.jag.2022.103007*
+International Journal of Applied Earth Observation and Geoinformation, 113, 103007.https://doi.org/10.1016/j.jag.2022.103007*</font>

 ![result]({static}/News/figs/vulnerability-hk.jpg)